nercms-mmap/RankAggregation-Lib/README.md

 - **Item Code** is a unique identifier that identifies each element of the preference lists.
 - **Item Rank** is the preference rank assigned to an item by a Voter.

-If you need to test our supervised or semi-supervised methods, then we need relevance judgments for the preference list elements of the primary input file for each query.
-It is organized in the following fashion:
+If you need to test our supervised or semi-supervised methods, then relevance judgments are required for the elements of the preference list in the primary input file for each query.
+It is organized as follows:

 **Query, 0, Item Code, Relevance**